devangi-08/LECO/CASE_STUDY.md

 ### What Works

 The analytical framework is sound.
-The decomposition of questions into archetype nodes, concept tags, and error taxonomy — three separable diagnostic layers — produces genuinely useful signals when aggregated across a student's test history.
+The decomposition of questions into archetype nodes, concept tags, and error taxonomy three separable diagnostic layers, produces genuinely useful signals when aggregated across a student's test history.
 The overconfidence detection (crossing confidence ratings with accuracy per node) surfaces blind spots that no traditional metric captures.
 The prerequisite trace (checking upstream topic accuracy before recommending more downstream practice) prevents the most common and most wasteful pattern in self-study: practicing the wrong thing.

 The empirical taxonomy discovery pipeline is a real contribution.
 Most LLM classification systems start with a predefined label set.
 This one lets the labels emerge from the exam data.
-362 archetype nodes were discovered across 27 topics — not designed by a curriculum expert, but found by asking "what cognitive patterns actually recur in 12 years of exam questions?"
+362 archetype nodes were discovered across 27 topics, not designed by a curriculum expert, but found by asking "what cognitive patterns actually recur in 12 years of exam questions?"

 The deterministic engine architecture means the per-student cost at runtime is zero.
 Once the question corpus is labeled, diagnostics run on pure Python with no API calls.

 ### What Doesn't Work Yet

 The raw engine output is not usable by a student.
 The archetype node names ("Recover-the-Hidden-Values," "Correct-the-Corrupted-Aggregate") are clinically precise but intimidating, and the 16 features produce a wall of diagnostic data.
-A narrative layer now exists to translate this — four mentor-voice sections ending in the Three Doors choice (see The Boundary, below) — but it has been read by exactly zero real students.
+A narrative layer now exists to translate this, four mentor-voice sections ending in the Three Doors choice (see The Boundary, below), but it has been read by exactly zero real students.
 The MRI machine now has a doctor's script; whether patients understand the doctor is untested.

 The LLM-generated taxonomy has not been validated.
 Whether the 362 discovered nodes are the right granularity, whether they're internally coherent, and whether the same pipeline would produce the same taxonomy on a second run — none of this has been tested.

 There is no real-student validation.
-The system has been scored end-to-end against designed ground truth — five synthetic students with deliberately planted patterns, audited plant-by-plant in `docs/VALIDATION.md` (19 of 48 testable expectations cleanly detected, every miss root-caused) — which is validation of the machinery, not of the product.
+The system has been scored end-to-end against designed ground truth, five synthetic students with deliberately planted patterns, audited plant-by-plant in `docs/VALIDATION.md` (19 of 48 testable expectations cleanly detected, every miss root-caused), which is validation of the machinery, not of the product.
 The faculty I interviewed were skeptical about the approach, and that skepticism has not been addressed with evidence from real students.

 The market positioning is undefined.
-Whether coaching institutes would pay for this capability, how it would integrate with existing test platforms, and whether students would engage with the output — these are open questions that six months of engineering did not answer.
+Whether coaching institutes would pay for this capability, how it would integrate with existing test platforms, and whether students would engage with the output, these are open questions that six months of engineering did not answer.

 ### What I Learned

-Building for six months without talking to users taught me the most important product lesson the hard way: the smallest vertical slice — one feature, one user, one test — should be validated before building the full system.
+Building for six months without talking to users taught me the most important product lesson the hard way: the smallest vertical slice : one feature, one user, one test, should be validated before building the full system.
 If I were starting today, I would build the prerequisite trace alone, run it on one real student's test data, and ask them: "Does this match your experience?
 Is this useful?"
 Everything else would follow or not based on that signal.

-I also learned that I gravitate toward strategic problem decomposition and system architecture — taking an ambiguous problem, breaking it into tractable sub-problems, and designing how the pieces fit together.
-That was the part of this project I found most energizing, and where I moved fastest — including through failures.
+I also learned that I gravitate toward strategic problem decomposition and system architecture, taking an ambiguous problem, breaking it into tractable sub-problems, and designing how the pieces fit together.
+That was the part of this project I found most energizing, and where I moved fastest, including through failures.
 The strategic pivots (killing the RAG pipeline, scoping from 90K to 4.5K questions, switching subjects when Chemistry data broke) were decisions I made quickly and correctly.
 The failure was not in strategy but in sequencing: I should have validated demand before investing in depth.

 ---